 GAD is the formal diagnosis of excessive worry.
 Classifying a problem like worry with a formal label such as GAD can be either helpful or unhelpful depending on your viewpoint.
 Many people are relieved or found it helpful to find a label or name of their problem - often because the problem has been previously missed, or worse, dismissed.

 The key features of GAD are excessive and uncontrollable worry about a number of different subjects, together with other symptoms of anxiety.
-(For more information on anxiety see this page)
+(For more information on anxiety)

 All of us worry.
 Worry is a normal process.
 Research suggests that whether we worry a lot or a little we all worry more or less about the same kinds of things.
 From time to time we may worry about our families, relationships, our working or school lives, health or finances.